pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 Press the (center) button again to stop a program if it is running.
 This works no matter how you started it.

+To turn the hub off, hold the (center) button for three seconds.
+If the hub is not connected and no program is running, it will shut down after a few minutes of inactivity.

 **Note** ⸺ Programs are saved persistently during shutdown.
 If you pull the hub batteries _before shutting down normally_, your program won't be saved.